AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/Capstone_project.md

 To see the code in action:

-1. Connect a sensor to analog pin `A1` on your Arduino.
+1. Connect a sensor to analog pin `A1` on your VSD Squadron MINI.
 2. Upload the code to your Arduino.
 3. Open the Serial Monitor in the Arduino IDE.
 4. Observe the raw sensor readings and the smoothed average values.